How to Write a Git Hook with Node.js

 Hooks can be written in different languages.
 We’ll look at writing a sample in JavaScript running in Node.js.

-Open a terminal and create a directory / folder (e.g. githooks
+Open a terminal and create a directory / folder (e.g. githooks), cd into it, and git init it as a git repo:

 Writing a Node.js Hook